|Phase II||Treatment||Active||18 and over||NCI||100166|

 - To evaluate the safety and effectiveness of using donated and modified white blood cells to treat metastatic digestive tract cancers.

-- Individuals at least 18 years of age who have a digestive tract cancer that has not responded to standard chemotherapy.
+- Individuals greater than or equal to 18 years and less than or equal to 66 years of age who have a digestive tract cancer that has not responded to standard chemotherapy.

 - Participants will be screened with a complete medical history, blood and urine samples, and tumor studies.